hillaper/Rela2x/README.md

 **Choose general settings (optional):**

-   Rela²x supports three general settings included in the `settings.py` file.
+   Rela²x currently supports one general setting included in the `settings.py` file.

    - `RELAXATION_THEORY` handles the level of theory used: semiclassical `'sc'`, or quantum mechanical (Lindbladian) `'qm'`.
-   - `FRAME` determines whether *R* is computed in the rotating `'rot'` or laboratory `'lab'` frame.
-   - `SECULAR` is used to turn the secular approximation on `'True'` or off `'False'`.
-This affects calculations only in the rotating frame.

    So, the possible values are:

    - `RELAXATION_THEORY = 'sc'` or `'qm'`
-   - `FRAME = 'rot'` or `'lab'`
-   - `SECULAR = True` or `False`,

    where the default value is the first one.
-The easiest way to access these settings is through the `set_relaxation_theory`, `set_frame`, and `set_secular` functions.
-For instance:
+The easiest way to access this is through the `set_relaxation_theory` function:

    ```python
    set_relaxation_theory('qm')
    ```

    could be called for the Lindbladian description of *R*.

-   Note that Rela²x handles homonuclear spins automatically, even in the rotating frame when the secular approximation is used.
-The arguments of the rapidly oscillating complex exponentials are explicitly checked.

 **Define the incoherent interactions that drive relaxation:**